January 9, 2025

 While new turbine technologies are often quieter, the longer blades tend to change assumptions regarding how blade shadows are cast on the landscape, particularly concerning occupied homes and buildings.
 Noise and shadow studies should be repeated using the proposed component characteristics to ensure the repowered turbines are within acceptable shadow hours and noise levels as determined by local or state requirements.
 Increased blade lengths may also affect previously issued FAA permits and assumptions surrounding telecommunications avoidance.

-Finally, local authorities will likely require the execution of a Road Use Agreement (RUA) to cover potential damages and repairs troadways.
+Finally, local authorities will likely require the execution of a Road Use Agreement (RUA) to cover potential damages and repairs to roads.
 RUAs generally require evaluation of delivery routes, pre-construction road condition surveys, and financial sureties.
 Local roadway access permits will also likely be required.

-Westwood Professional Services’ multi-disciplined approach makes us uniquely positioned to address the myriad of permitting challenges owners face while considering repowering their wind projects.
-Westwood’s team of professionals can evaluate your repower project and facilitate acquiring required permits and approvals to keep your project moving forward.
+Our multi-disciplined approach uniquely positions our team to address the myriad of challenges owners face while considering repowering their wind projects.
+Our experienced professionals can evaluate your repower project and facilitate acquiring the required permits and approvals to keep your project moving forward.

-Contact the Westwood team and let us help you get started on your repowering project.
+Contact our team and let us help you get started on your repowering project.

 Keep Reading